Business Management Technology Program

 - Marketing Track: Prepares students for entry-level positions in such fields as retail sales, sales promotion and sales management.
 Job opportunities are numerous in a wide spectrum of organizations and will depend in some part on previous education and work experience.

-Earn your bachelor's degree at UC Blue Ash College!
-In addition to entering the workforce, graduates have the option of continuing their education in the form of a technical bachelor's degree program like the BTAS program at UC Blue Ash.
+Earn your bachelor's degree!
+In addition to entering the workforce, graduates have the option of continuing their education in the form of a technical bachelor's degree program like the BTAS program.
 Get the details on the BTAS Program.

 Business & Economics Department